kujunda-seda/new-kingdoms/README.md

 ```
 /Applications/love.app/Contents/MacOS/love
 ```

+### 5. (Optional) iOS/TestFlight Distribution
+If you want to distribute your game to iOS, consider leaving the sources in the `/src` folder and simplify the deployment with the [Template LOVE Game repo](https://github.com/kujunda-seda/template-love-game).
+Follow the instructions in the repo to make it work.

 ## Docs
 Docs for New Kingdoms are published on update of the `/docs` folder with a GitHub Actions [workflow](.github/workflows/jekyll.yml) and [Jekyll](https://jekyllrb.com) static site generator.
 If you want to render website changes locally before the deployment, you will need to install Jekyll.
 Instructions are for macOS, assuming you don't have anything installed: